Business Insurance for Your Church

 Sources of Coverage

 Churches are not immune to crime.
 Some of the most common crimes committed against churches are burglary, vandalism, arson, and theft of cash by employees.
 Burglary, vandalism, and arson are covered perils under most commercial property policies.
-Employee theft coverage will protect your church against theft of money, securities, and other property by church employees.
+Employee theft coverage will protect a church against theft of money, securities, and other property by church employees.
 Some insurers will extend the definition of employee to include volunteers.

 General Liability Coverage